-A & I Online snapshot date for the current SSDQ rating is August 2021.
+A & I Online snapshot date for the current SSDQ rating is August 2022.

-Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

 Arkansas' Crash Timeliness rating for FY 2018 was fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police.
 The AHP now has access to all available crashes and is now entering all available reportable crashes.
 Due to the back log created by the unavailability of crash reports, this will take a matter of time to level out and get back in good standing.
 Arkansas' Crash Timeliness rating for FY 2021 is currently good based on catching up entering the back log of crash reports.
+Arkansas' Crash Timeliness rating for FY2022 continues to be good.